canjs/can-observable-object/doc/define/type.md

   Defines a type that conforms to the TypeObject API: an object with a `can.new` and `can.isMember` symbol.

-  instances.
-For example here is an inline TypeObject:
+  For example here is an inline [can-type.typeobject] that behaves like [can-type/convert type.convert(Date)]:

   ```js
   import { DefineObject } from "can/everything";